 The facilities used by our contract manufacturers to manufacture our product candidates must be inspected and approved by the FDA or other foreign regulatory agencies pursuant to inspections that will be conducted after we submit an application to the FDA or other foreign regulatory agencies.
 We will be dependent on our contract manufacturing partners to manufacture adequate supply of our product candidates and components in a timely manner and in accordance with our specification.
 We also will depend on these entities for compliance with legal and regulatory requirements for manufacture, including current good manufacturing practice ("cGMP"), and in certain cases, current good tissue practice ("cGTP"), requirements of our product candidates.
-If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory approval for their manufacturing facilities.
-In addition, we have no control over the ability of our contract manufacturers to manufacture duality control, quality assurance and qualified personnel, particularly as we increase the scale of our manufacture of our product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates, if approved.
+If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or other regulatory authorities, they will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
+In addition, we have no control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel, particularly as we increase the scale of our manufactured material.
+If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates, if approved.